cardillan/mindcode/SYNTAX-5-OTHER.markdown

 string longer than 34 characters (36 when counting the double quotes).
 On `aggressive` level, such instructions will be merged regardless.
 This can create long string constants, but according to our tests these can be pasted into Mindustry processors even if they're longer than what the Mindustry GUI allows to enter.

-If the string longer than 34 characters is already present because the source code contains such a long string constant, it is left as is regardless of optimizer level.

 ---